Bright

 Visual quality degradation | In public-facing use cases, poor exposure impacts perceived quality and credibility. |

-How to Handle Bright Images with Visual Layer
+How to Detect and Remove Bright Images

 Improving brightness balance ensures your dataset retains visual clarity, maintains labeling accuracy, and supports better-performing models.